Mrs Ally

 1. If it has a light jiggle to it, this is the ultimate bread.
 It is full of gas and will be lovely and fluffly - very light.
 This is a perfectly proofed bread.
 2. If it is firm, this is a slightly underproofed bread.
 You can go ahead and bake it, it will still be great as long as it has risen above the pan lip.
 To help this loaf, score it.
 You can Google that for exact instructions.

 3. Unfortunately, if it has sunk then it overproofed and there is nothing to be done.
 Just get it in the oven as soon as possible!
 It happens to us every now and again.
-The bread will still be delicious.
+The bread will still be delicious, just a bit coarse.

 When oven is fully preheated, place bread inside and bake for 40-45 minutes or until well golden brown.
 You can tap it lightly and it should make a hollow knocking sound.
 It must not feel soft at all.